 Chapter

 Essential Cases: Tort Law provides a bridge between course textbooks and key case judgments.
-This case document summarizes the facts and decision in Mitchell and another v Glasgow City Council [2009] UKHL 11.
+This case document summarizes the facts and decision in Poole Borough Council v GN [2019] UKSC 25.
 The document also included supporting commentary from author Craig Purshouse.

 Chapter